ustaxcourt/ef-cms/docs/operations/runbooks/add-or-update-judge-user.md

 # Adding or Updating a Judge User

 ## Description
 This runbook describes the process of onboarding or updating a Judge user.
-DO NOT use this script to offboard a judge.
+DO NOT use this runbook to offboard a judge.
 Instead, see `offboard-judge-user.md`.

 ## Preqrequisites
 - `add-judge.ts`, `update-judge.ts` (see these scripts for usage details)